Athletic Lab reserves the right to bill private training clients for a missed scheduled session that has not provided 24 hours advanced notice.

 Yes….and no. If your sport requires speed, power, strength and agility then we do sport specific training.
 If you’re expecting ‘training for baseball catchers’ or ‘specific exercises just for soccer defenders’ then you might be a little disappointed.
 The fact is that anyone who sells you specific training for sport positions, and even to some extent specific sports, is selling you a bag of wind.
 Many of the super-specific exercises touted as ‘sport specific’ are gimmicks more than effective training.
 This is especially true for developmental athletes.
 Athletes younger than 20 years old should train largely as generalists and progress to greater and greater sport specificity over time.
 This is what years of sport science research recommends and this is how we train our athletes.

-That’s tricky.
-Typically we are training people from 6 or 7 am until 9 pm in the evening.
-But we’re not always on site.
-We train people at Wake Med Soccer Park, Cary Academy, NCSU, and several local parks on an almost daily basis.
+We are open from 6am to 7pm or 8pm every weekday.
+We are open both Saturday and Sunday with limited hours.
+Open gym is available during all business hours even when there are not scheduled classes.
+Additionally, we train people at several off-site facilities and local parks on an almost daily basis.
 Our schedule is posted online but if you would like to set up a tour of the facility or a chance to speak with one of our staff we can be reached at 919-617-1472.

 This depends on your goals.
 In most cases, for athletes competing or practicing for their sport, 2-3 times per week is ideal.
 3 times per week will typically yield better performance gains as long as it can be fit in to the training schedule.
 At 2 times per week, performance gains will still be made however if attendance drops to 1 time per week then the best one can hope for is maintenance of prior training adaptations.